Moosehead/northone-todo-backend/README.md

 1. Make sure django server is running
 2. docs served on http://127.0.0.1:8000/docs/

-# Project Docs
+# Project Specifc Information
--Status as 0 represents to the client pending tasks -Status as 1 represents to the client completed tasks
+- Status as 0 represents to the client pending tasks
+- Status as 1 represents to the client completed tasks
 - due date input format is `2020-12-02 09:15:32`